-2 Pace of Play: Play should be at a good pace, and it is the group’s responsibility to keep up with the group in front.
-If it loses a clear hole and it is delaying the group behind, it should invite the group behind to play through, irrespective of the number of players in that group.
+2 Pace of Play Play should be at a good pace, and it is the group’s responsibility to keep up with the group in front.
+If you lose a clear hole and you are delaying the group behind, or if there is no group in front of you and you are delaying the group behind, invite the group behind through.

 Players searching for a ball should signal the players in the group behind to play through as soon as it becomes apparent the ball will not easily be found.
 They should not search for five minutes before doing so.
 Having allowed the group behind to play through, they should not continue play until that group has passed and is out of range.